stepanenko/javascript-info/JavaScript Info/2022 Reviewed/readme.md

 # 2022 Reviewed Files and New Topics

-Here I am moving the reviewed files from the folder above and also adding new topics
+Here I am moving reviewed files from the folder above and also adding new topics